nextcloud/documentation/admin_manual/installation/installation_ucs.rst

 Pre configuration
 ^^^^^^^^^^^^^^^^^

 ownCloud makes use of the UCR, the Univention Configuration Registry.
-At the moment, the values are being read during installation only.
-So you might want to change them here, but you can do it later from within ownCloud.
-For a later version we plan to provide an own ownCloud module for the UMC (Univention Management Console).
+The values are being read during installation, most of them can be changed later, too.
+Changes done directly via ownCloud are not taken over to UCR.
 We think we found sane defaults, nevertheless you might have your own requirements.
-The installation script will listen to those UCR keys:In case you want to override any default setting, simply add the key in question to the UCR and assign your required value.
+The installation script will listen to the UCR keys listed below.
+In case you want to override any default setting, simply add the key in question to the UCR and assign your required value.

 .. tabularcolumns:: |l|p{5cm}|p{5cm}|l|
 .. cssclass:: longtable